tarunkumar910/tarunkumar910/README.md

 * **Ethical Hacking**: Proficient in penetration testing, vulnerability assessment, and threat analysis.
 * **Network Security**: Skilled in traffic monitoring, packet analysis using tools like Wireshark and Nmap.
 * **Web Application Security**: Experienced with OWASP ZAP, Burp Suite for detecting vulnerabilities.
-* **SIEM**: Familiar with log analysis and implementation of tools like Elastic Stack.

 **Programming and Scripting**